 In Canada, under the Youth Criminal Justice Act, any child under the age of 14 at the time a crime is committed cannot be charged as an adult, and cannot be given more than a ten-year sentence.

-“I think of the photos of the boy who had his throat slit from one end to another.”
+When McGrogan, an inspector when the murders happened, remembers this case he says, “I think of the photos of the boy who had his throat slit from one end to another.”

+When it comes to Jasmine’s ten-year sentence, Secondiak says he’s gone through a myriad of emotions.
 “At one point I was mad.
-Mad that she wasn’t treated as an adult, but I’ve also gone the other way and felt sorry for her,” he said.
+Mad that she wasn’t treated as an adult, but I’ve also gone the other way and felt sorry for her.”

+Now, he says he trusts the system.
 “At one point I wanted her locked up forever.
 I don’t think I’m there now.
 I hope she moves on and becomes a productive member of society,” he said.
 “That’s tough coming from me.
 If you would’ve asked me five years ago I would’ve given you a different answer.”